kundajelab/chipseq_pipeline/README.md

 There are two ways to define parameters for ChIP-Seq pipelines.
 For most of the parameters, they already have default values.
 If they are not defined in command line argument or in a configuration file, default value will be used.
 Take a look at example commands and configuration files (./examples).
 IMPORTANT!
 For generating bwa index, we recommend to use bwa 0.7.3.

+The following examples are for single ended data set.
+For paired end one, take a look at the next chapter.

 1) From command line arguments
 ```
 # general usage